mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### TinyPilot finances

 For most of the year, TinyPilot's sales were inconsistent.
-We saw big spikes when popular tech reviewers featured TinyPilot, but then sales dwindled afterward.
+We saw big spikes when popular tech reviewers featured TinyPilot, but sales dwindled afterward.

-In September and October, we partnered with a European distributor and refocused our website (more on that [below](#sell-just-one-thing)).
-Those changes smoothed out our sales and made the business less reliant on external events.
+Starting in September, we partnered with a European distributor and refocused our website (more on that [below](#sell-just-one-thing)).
+Those changes smoothed out our sales and made the business less reliant on luck from external events.

 {{<revenue-graph project="tinypilot">}}